 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which they operate.
 In the normal course of business, the Company is subject to examination by Federal and state jurisdictions where applicable based on the statute of limitations that apply in each jurisdiction.
-As of December 31, 2019, open years related to the Federal and state jurisdictions are 2018 & 2017.
+As of December 31, 2020, open years related to the Federal and state jurisdictions are 2019, 2018 & 2017.
 Since the Company was not a taxable entity prior to reincorporation, examination of returns for years prior to 2017 will not result in changes to tax liability or benefit.
+The Company has no open tax audits with any taxing authority as of December 31, 2020.

-11 - COMMITMENTS AND CONTINGENCIES
+9 - COMMITMENTS AND CONTINGENCIES